-Own vehicle or rented vehicle: which is better for TVDE?
+Own or Rented Vehicle: Which is Better for TVDE?

 Working with your own vehicle